How to Balance Work and Study: 7 Strategies for Student Success

 According to UC Berkeley on Work-Life-Study Balance, the biggest hurdle is the feeling of being "always on."
 You have to manage your engine:

-- Sleep is Non-Negotiable: Even if your shifts are irregular, try to wake up at the same time every day.
-Your brain needs that rhythm to function.
+1. Prioritize Sleep: Even if your shifts are irregular, try to wake up at the same time every day.
+Your brain needs a consistent rhythm to function.

-- Fuel Your Brain: Meal prep isn't just for fitness influencers.
-Spending two hours on a Sunday prepping healthy meals saves you from the "sugar crash" cycle during late-night study sessions.
+2. Plan Your Meals: Meal prep is not just for fitness influencers.
+Spending two hours on a Sunday preparing healthy food helps you avoid sugar crashes during late-night study sessions.

-- Watch for Red Flags: Irritability, brain fog, and constant fatigue aren't "part of the hustle"—they’re warning signs.
+3. Watch for Red Flags: Irritability, brain fog, and constant fatigue are not just part of a busy schedule.
+They are warning signs.
 Listen to them before you hit a wall.

 Communication: Your Secret Weapon